 Creating an office where employees enjoy walking through the door each morning can have major productivity benefits.

-Distilling the essence of a successful business culture is never easy, but when you look at the common traits of the companies heading BRW’s annual Best Places To Work ranking, one thing stands head and shoulders above the rest: fun.
+Distilling the essence of a successful business culture is never easy, more about but when you look at the common traits of the companies heading BRW’s annual Best Places To Work ranking, find one thing stands head and shoulders above the rest: fun.

 Perennial winner Google knew this early on: when it entered the Australian market years ago, it followed Google tradition and filled its Sydney office with fun.
 Meeting rooms adorned with beanbags, cubby houses, a masseuse, games room and free cafeteria were among the perks that keep staff happy.